miya0001/vagrant-tile-server/README.md

 ## Note

-* Default data what is in the `provision/default.osm` is only my hometown. :)
+* Default data in the `provision/default.osm` is only my hometown. :)
 * `openstreetmap-carto` is in the `/usr/local/src/openstreetmap-carto-2.41.0`.
-* You have to add fonts to display multibyte charactors.
-(I am waiting your pull request.)
+* I guess you have to add fonts to display multibyte charactors in `provision/config.yml`.

+## License

+MIT